asko123/test/README.md

 # Document Chat Bot with Knowledge Graph Enhancement

-A multi-document chatbot for querying PDF, JSON, JSONL, and text documents with advanced Knowledge Graph capabilities for improved response quality.
+A multi-document chatbot for querying PDF, JSON, JSONL, and text documents with advanced Knowledge Graph capabilities and intelligent ReAct agent for complex multi-step reasoning.

 ## Features